Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/nodes/types/vector/mapping.rst

 Mapping
 *******

-Transform a coordinate; typically used for modifying texture coordinates.
+The *Mapping* nodes is used to transform a coordinate; typically used for modifying texture coordinates.

 Inputs